JackWReid/jackreidapi/site/content/about/work.md

 draft: false
 ---

-All of this is available on [LinkedIn](https://www.linkedin.com/in/jackwreid/) too, if that's more your thing.
+This is a brief overview of my work history in tech, covering the major projects at the companies I've worked at.
+The general outline of my work history is available on [LinkedIn](https://www.linkedin.com/in/jackwreid/) too, if that's more your thing.
 If you're more interested in what stuff I use while I'm at work, I have a [/uses](/uses) page.
+You can download my <a href="/docs/cv.pdf" download="cv.pdf">CV here</a>.

-## BuzzFeed: (2017—)
+## BuzzFeed (2017-)
 I work at BuzzFeed as a Senior Software Engineer.
 I've been on loads of different projects while I've been there so I'll just pick out a couple of interesting ones.

 ### Internet Points